Picking up from the previous episode...

 - In "Lion 2: The Movie", Connie said Steven obviously has some "magical destiny".
-When she sees Lapis's water tower, she remarks "That's some magical destiny stuff, right there."
+When she sees Lapis' water tower, she remarks "That's some magical destiny stuff, right there."

-- After his van is totaled Pearl tries to comfort him with little luck by referencing his catchphrase from "Laser Light Cannon".Pearl: What's that you always say about the pork chops?
+- After Greg's van is totaled Pearl tries to comfort him with little luck by referencing his catchphrase from "Laser Light Cannon".Pearl: What's that you always say about the pork chops?

 - Determinator: "I'm gonna bring the ocean back, or get really thirsty trying."

 - The Dog Bites Back: Tired of Lars talking out loud about his plans for summer flirting, Sadie pushes him into the recently-returned water.

 - Dual Wielding: When Pearl's copy splits into two, she summons a second spear to fight them off.

 - Flashback: As Pearl and Amethyst explain that every monster they've fought used to be a Gem, the scene flashes back to show many of the monsters they've fought and bubbled in order, right up to the last one in "Monster Buddies".

 - Freeze-Frame Bonus: In an aerial shot of Beach City and the dry seabed, what appears to be a truly enormous sword can be seen lying to the right of the Gem Temple.

 - A Good Name for a Rock Band: A visual example.
 Greg's reaction on seeing that Lapis has turned the entire ocean into a giant space needle stretching into the heavens is to say that he's just had the best idea for an album cover.

 - Growing Wings: After Steven heals her cracked gem, Lapis' liquid wings are restored and she leaves Earth, in an attempt to go home.